sentinelsat/sentinelsat/docs/install.rst

 Troubleshooting
 ---------------

-The download from SciHub will fail if the server certificate cannot be verified because no default CA bundle is defined, as on Windows, or when the CA bundle is outdated.
+Download from the Copernicus Open Access Hub will fail if the server certificate cannot be verified because no default CA bundle is defined, as on Windows, or when the CA bundle is outdated.
 In most cases the easiest solution is to install or update ``certifi``: